rcverse/Another-Noun-Phrase-Extractor/README.md

 - [ ] **Multilingual Support**
   - [ ] Evaluate and integrate with multilingual versions of spaCy and Benepar
   - [ ] Implement language-specific structural pattern detection
-  - [ ] Support for language-specific grammatical constructions

 - [ ] **Enhanced Structural Analysis**
   - [ ] Add more granular structural labels for NP categorization